 To combat extra costs, plan at-home parties where you can control the prices of food, drinks, and decor.
 And as a bonus, your friends and family may be relieved to spend less as well!

 There are plenty of ways to make it fun.
 You can still have cocktail hour with the festive dresses that are already in your closet.
-Don’t have something to wear – pretend your teenagers and shop your friend’s closets!
+Don’t have something to wear – pretend you’re a teenager and shop your friend’s closets!

 9. Stop Christmas Shopping